"Meat is expensive. It is costly and embarrassing to overcook it. Friends and family are priceless. It is not nice to kill them."Meathead

 - Do not carry raw meat over the floor without having a plate under it especially if you have young children.

-- If you are cooking outdoors or at a competition, a cooler with ice is a necessity as is the bleach solution described in the sidebar article.
+- If you are cooking outdoors or at a competition, a cooler with ice is a necessity as is the bleach solution.

 - Occasionally use a bleach solution to wash anything that you touch a lot like the refrigerator door, oven door, cabinet knobs.